theheking/intro-to-r/content/6_datavisualisation.md

       9       9      12
 ```

-4. Shapiro-Wilk test ( `shapiro.test()` ) or Kolmogorov-Smirnov test ( `ks.test()` ) can be used for formal normality tests.
-However, visual checks are often sufficient, especially with larger sample sizes.

 The distribution of genome_size is unlikely to be perfectly normal, especially given: (a) Tied values (e.g., repeated 4.62, 4.63) (b) Small sample sizes (c) standard deviations are small and (d) pair-wise check.
 The Kruskal–Wallis test is the most appropriate choice here.
 It is a non-parametric test for comparing medians across 2 groups, and it doesn’t assume normality.

 ```
     install.packages("ggpubr")